 - Natal Chiron retrograde can give you a different way of healing or managing your wounds

-And if you’re wondering: ‘how do you find out if you have retrograde planets in your birth chart?’ - go use the free birth chart generator! (if it’s retrograde, it’ll say Yes under the Retrograde column)
+And if you’re wondering: “How do I find out if I have retrograde planets in my birth chart?” – go use the free birth chart generator! (if it’s retrograde, it’ll say “Yes” under the Retrograde column.